ubicomplab/rPPG-Toolbox/README.md

 Note2: The example yaml setting will allow 80% of SCAMPS to train and 20% of SCAMPS to valid.
 After training, it will use the best model(with the least validation loss) to test on UBFC.

-# Predicting BVP signal and calculate heart rate on UBFC with POS/CHROME/ICA/GREEN/PBV/LGI
+# Inference with Unsupervised Methods

 STEP1: Download the UBFC via [link](https://sites.google.com/view/ybenezeth/ubfcrppg)